decentralizedlabs/uniswap-v3-price-feed/README.md

 The price feed relies on the collaborative effort of users to keep updated the reference for the main pool for each currency pair.
 This is facilitated by `getUpdatedPool` and `getQuoteAndUpdatePool` which allow interacting with the feed while updating stale pools at the same time.

-At the same time anyone can use `getPool` to retrieve the current main pool for a currency pair, or `getQuote` to efficiently get a time-weighted quote by simply specifying the `currency addresses`, `the amount of base currency to convert` and the desired `twap interval`.
+At the same time anyone can use `getPool` to retrieve the current main pool for a currency pair, or `getQuote` to get a time-weighted quote by specifying the `currency addresses`, `the amount of base currency to convert` and the `twap interval`.

-This way it becomes safe, easy and efficient to interact with TWAP oracles or integrate them into other smart contracts.
+This makes it easy and efficient to interact with TWAP oracles or integrate them into other smart contracts.

 > The price feed will soon be used by the [Slice protocol](https://slice.so) to provide dynamic pricing for products in any ERC20 currency, periodically updating the pools it interacts with.
 Usage from more parties is encouraged to increase the usefulness and efficiency of the price feed for the whole Ethereum ecosystem.